 Crowd Funding campaign to be put together with using the points from the various management plans as they are developed to show what the potential monies would be spent on.
 The consensus was that the target should be £10,000.
 Other fundraising would also take place separately.
 Cllr D Edwards put together campaign.

 Management plan and survey is to be re-shaped by Nottinghamshire County Council colleagues.
 DE to circulate when received.

 Cllr Watmore has been speaking to Brackenhurst College who have agreed to help with studies on wildlife, ecology, trees etc however they have also stressed that the actual work recommended will need to be done by others.
 A survey has also been carried out by Peter Smith and another colleague on the wildlife, and general condition of the land and pond with recommendations.
 All of these will be considered by the newly formed friends of committee.
-Cllr K Watmore has meeting arranged with Brackenhurst on site on on Friday this week.
+Cllr K Watmore has meeting arranged with Brackenhurst on site on Friday this week.

 Cllr Gregory has requested Public Liability insurance related documentation to enable sheep to be placed on to part of the Reed Pond to help to keep the grasses down.
 Cllr J Gregory documents when available.